 Mushroom Cauliflower Risotto

-I will admit that I have always been sceptical about using cauliflower in place of arborio rice.
+I will admit that I have always been skeptical about using cauliflower in place of Arborio rice.
 Without the slightly chewy texture and creaminess created from the starch of the rice, I was unsure how I was going to make cauliflower rice resemble the classic Italian dish.

-Don’t get me wrong, this grain free risotto isn’t identical to the traditional dish, but the flavours are very similar.
+Don’t get me wrong, this Whole30 Cauliflower Rice Risotto isn’t identical to the traditional dish, but the flavours are very similar.
 By ensuring the cauliflower rice remains chunkier in size, and stirring in a few spoonfuls of coconut cream (which adds creaminess without any extra flavour) you can emulate the same chunky texture and cream rich flavour without any starch or dairy.

 I love the earthiness the mushrooms and thyme bring to this risotto, but if you are not a fan of mushrooms they can easily be substituted for grilled asparagus, peas or a protein such as shrimp or pancetta.
 Play around with different veggies, proteins and stocks, you really can’t go wrong!